Binyoh1/FIFA-World-Cup-2026-Data-Pipeline/README.md

 - Aggregation and joining logic (`dbt_project/`) only reads from `silver/` and writes analytics-ready data to `warehouse/`.

 ## To-Do
-- Logic for generating and refining master schemas only if loaded YAML schema from data/schemas/ fails to load JSON file(s) or isn't present.
+- Add logic for generating and refining master schemas only if loaded YAML schema from data/schemas/ fails to load JSON file(s) or isn't present.
+- Add logic for only fetching and saving API data if the current file does not reflect state by end of competition (e.g. head coach may have changed after the competition).